 All male players must be properly equipped with an athletic supporter and cup.

-Catchers must wear a mask with throat protector, and catchers helmet during practice, pitcher warm-up and games.
+Catchers must wear a mask with a dangling throat protector, and a catcher’s helmet during practice, pitcher warm-up and games.

 No one except eligible players in uniform, managers and not more than two coaches shall occupy the bench or dugout area.

 For safety bat boys and bat girls are not permitted.

 The batter, all base runners and players acting as coaches, must wear helmets at all times.

 There will be no on-deck circle.
 Players may not take warm-up swings either inside or outside the dugout.

 There shall be no head-first sliding to a base a runner is attempting to reach.
 A player is allowed to slide head first back to the base he already legally gained possession of.
 Example: A runner on first may not slide head first into second on a ground ball.
 He may, however, dive head first back to first base on a line drive in an attempt not to be put out.

 If a batter throws a bat, he/she will receive a warning on the first occasion.
 On the second occasion it will be an immediate dead ball out and the manager will be notified that the player may not bat for the balance of the game, but may play in the field.